microsoft/microsoft-ui-xaml-specs/active/Win32/Window_and_Application_API_Spec.md

 ## Application.OnLaunched(LaunchActivatedEventArgs) method

 Invoked when the application is launched.
-Override this method to perform application initialization and to display initial content in the associated Window (UWP apps) or create a new Window (Win32 apps).
+Override this method to perform application initialization and to display initial content in the associated Window (UWP apps) or create a new Window (Desktop apps).

 > This method is typically created automatically when a project is created.
 You can then modify it or remove it.